-FRENCH GREEN BEANS WITH MUSHROOM WINE SAUCE & LEEKS
+FRENCH GREEN BEANS WITH MUSHROOM WINE SAUCE & CRISPY LEEKS

-1 lb fresh wild mushrooms, cleaned, sliced and stemmed (shiitake mushrooms, oysters, criminis, chanterelles, porcinis)
+1 lb fresh wild mushrooms, cleaned, sliced, and stemmed Options: shiitake, oysters, criminis, chanterelles, porcinis

-½ C Madeira wine (Marsala, Sherry, sweet dry rice wine also okay to use)
+½ cup Madeira wine (Marsala, Sherry, or Sweet dry rice wine are okay to use)

 1 lb fresh haricot verts (french green beans), trimmed